 Special category data is similar to what was known as sensitive personal data under the previous Data Protection Act 1998.

 The processing of special categories of personal data is prohibited unless one of the specific grounds set out in the GDPR applies.
 The grounds most relevant in the employment context are likely to be that:

 - processing is necessary for carrying out obligations or exercising rights under employment law, social security law or social protection law, or under a collective agreement;

-- the data subject has given his or her explicit consent to the employer processing the data for the particular purpose; or
+- the data subject has given their explicit consent to the employer processing the data for the particular purpose; or

 - processing is necessary for the establishment, exercise or defence of legal claims, or where courts are acting in their judicial capacity.

 The processing of personal data relating to criminal convictions and offences is regulated separately under the GDPR and is therefore not included as a special category of personal data, but similar rules apply.